How to Sell Used Apple Products That Apple Trade In Won’t Accept

 If you want to trade in your Apple device to a third-party service, you'll want to begin by doing some quick research.
 There are a lot of sites willing to offer cash for your used Apple product, and some offers are much better than others.

-For example, while you cannot trade in AirPods with Apple, the Amazon trade-in program will offer store credit for the devices listed above, but the offers tend to be a bit low (up to $15 for a pair of used AirPods 2 with their charging case).
-In contrast, BuyBackWorld will pay $31 for a pair of AirPods 2 in excellent condition.
+For example, while you cannot trade in AirPods with Apple, the Amazon trade-in program will offer store credit for the devices listed above, but the offers tend to be a bit low.
+In contrast, BuyBackWorld will pay $40 for a pair of AirPods 4 in excellent condition.
 However, BuyBackWorld is only a good deal if your device is in good or excellent condition, as cash quotes will drop to almost nothing for damaged items.
+Similarly, Swappa is an option for used devices in peak condition, and currently offers $33 for AirPods 4 in great condition.

 If you want to sell broken AirPods or another device with heavy wear and tear, your best options are likely GoRoostr or SellYourMac.
 These sites will accept used Apple products even if they are broken, have spill damage, or are heavily dented or scratched.
 Quotes are available online after a series of questions about the model you're selling and its condition.